+44 (0)1234 757575

 What is a toxic leader?

 A toxic leader chips away at the confidence and abilities of their workforce, at the success of their brand, and at the reputation of the organisation with their clients.
-The determination to stand atop the organisation, to be the face of the brand and be showered with accolades, can see a leader forgetting to look down at their feet, and at the bodies who are holding them up.
+Their determination to stand atop the organisation, to be ‘the face’ of the business, where they can be showered with accolades, usually comes at the sacrifice of others – those they’ve clambered over, on the way to the top.
+People can’t trust a Leader like that – and without trust, real success is impossible.

-Everyone – from the interns and cleaners to the most senior of your executive team – has an equally important role within any business, and deserves the same respect.
-To be a great leader you have to think about how you were previously led; learn from the experience you have with your leaders, with your workforce, and with your whole team.
+Everyone – from the interns and cleaners to the most senior of your executive team – has an equally important place in any business, and deserves the same respect.
+To be a great leader you have to think about how you were previously led; learn from the experience you’ve had with your own leaders, with the people in your whole team.
 Don’t repeat the mistakes made by aggressive, controlling leaders from your own past – but don’t go too far the other way, and see your leadership weakened by a desire to be liked above being successful.

-Great leadership is a dance!
-There is a line between being respected and being ‘nice’.
-Leadership is also a process; an evolution, growing from who you were to who you have the potential to be – and an important part of the job is helping your workforce to walk that same journey with you.
+Most of all, never forget that great leadership is an ongoing process; an evolution, growing from who you were to who you have the potential to be – and an important part of the job is helping your people to evolve with you.
 All grow, but leaders should do so from the front of the crowd, carried by them without crushing them beneath the weight of your ego, and not lost among them as you battle to keep up.

 If you want to be the best leader you can, and to share that excellence with your entire team, we can help.
 Just ASK!